The City Museum, Cradle of Havana's Symbols

 Brass Room

 Blacksmithing was one of the most important trades in Havana's history.
-This room shows the most ingenious objects made by Cuban blacksmiths from the colonial period to the 19th century.
+This room showcases some of the most ingenious objects crafted by Cuban blacksmiths from the colonial period through the 19th century.

 Hall of Statues and Lapidary

-All the works of art or construction in marble, which were made especially during the 19th century due to the marble boom in Cuba, are exhibited here.
-Large quantities of marble entered the country, which also received visits from eminent Italian sculptors.
-In particular, as we mentioned, the Giraldilla is exhibited.
-Most of the sculptures in this room are made of Carrara marble, which in the nineteenth century was a raw material easy to find and Italian arts were imposed through neoclassicism, creating a scholastic and commercial stimulus.
+All the works of art and construction in marble, created during the 19th century due to the marble boom in Cuba, are exhibited here.
+Large quantities of marble entered the country, attracting visits from prominent Italian sculptors.
+Notably, the Giraldilla is featured in this exhibition.
+Most of the sculptures in this room are made of Carrara marble, which was readily available in the 19th century.
+During this period, Italian artistic influences flourished through neoclassicism, providing both a scholarly and commercial stimulus.

 Spanish Uniform Room